Monday, May 2, 2011

 Ire hab the pouagra, pwease.

-In truth, I will miss the Korean take on English as a language that they are not comfortable enough with to chance conversation with a foreigner in, but they feel ever-so-free to use in order to advertise and add street cred and visual interest to anything from T-Shirts to billboards.
+In truth, I will miss the bizarre relationship between Koreans and English.
+Somehow it is both a language too foreign to chance a conversation in, but the perfect language to advertise and add street cred and visual interest to anything from T-Shirts to billboards.
 If I were the English Language, I might be a tad put off by being played so hot and cold.
+There's a comparison to be drawn between this and Western use of Eastern language in tattoos.

 As someone who enjoys playing with English more than my students seem to enjoy playing with themselves under their desks and school uniform blazers, I have a certain built-in fondness for anything that might pass as wordplay.
 I'm more than game for a little intentional misspelling and bait-and-switch word usage, maybe this is why I can't help but smile ear-to-ear whenever I go t-shirt shopping.